-The term tax return refers to the original returns or reports, amended returns or reports, and applications for credit or refund of tax.
+The term tax return refers to the original returns or reports and amended returns or reports.

 Tax treatment is the purported or claimed New York State tax treatment of the transaction.

 Tax structure is any fact that may be relevant to understanding the purported or claimed New York State tax treatment of the transaction.